msilvadiaz/Loan-Risk-Machine-Learning-Model/README.md

   - `acc_open_past_24mths`
   - `bc_util`

+An additional risk-related feature `loan_to_income` is also feature engineered.

-Some features, such as `int_rate` and `grade`, are useful for descriptive analysis but are removed before modeling because they may contain LendingClub's own risk assessment and could make the model less independent.
+Some features like `int_rate` and `grade`, are useful for descriptive analysis but are removed before modeling because they may contain LendingClub's own risk assessment and could make the model less independent.

-## Data Cleaning
+### Data Cleaning

 The notebook performs several cleaning steps before modeling.